datatheorem/TrustKit/docs/getting-started.md

 In a few specific scenarios, TrustKit cannot intercept outgoing SSL connections and automatically validate the server's identity against the pinning policy.
-This includes for example connections initiated by external processes (such as the `NSURLSession`'s background transfer service) or through third-party SSL libraries (such as OpenSSL).
+This includes for example connections initiated by external processes (such as `NSURLSession`'s background transfer service) or through third-party SSL libraries (such as OpenSSL).

 For these connections, the pin validation must be